 Pacific National Exhibition (PNE)

 The Pacific National Exhibition (PNE) is a classic fair that takes place at the end of August and continues through most of September.
-The PNE offers plenty of attractions, including games, carnival rides, concerts, and exhibitions.
-The annual prize home is always a favorite attraction, with amazing design and stunning views.
+The PNE offers plenty of attractions, including local prize winning animals, baby animals, games, carnival rides, concerts, and exhibitions.
+The annual prize home is always a favourite attraction, with amazing design and stunning views.

-Pros and Cons of Visiting British Columbia in September
+Pros & Cons of Visiting British Columbia in September

-September is a beautiful month to visit British Columbia, but it’s not without its downsides.
-Here are some of the pros and cons to consider before planning a trip to BC during this time:
+September is a beautiful month to visit British Columbia, but there are pros and cons to visiting during this month – here are some things to consider when you’re planning your trip!

 Pros

-- Off-peak crowds: As the summer break comes to an end, and students returning to school, the September downtime translates to fewer crowds in British Columbia’s hotspots, allowing for more peaceful experiences.
+• Off-peak crowds: As the summer break comes to an end, and students return to school, the September downtime translates to fewer crowds in British Columbia’s hotspots, allowing for more peaceful experiences.

-- Fall foliage: British Columbia’s forests and parks explode in colors during the month of September, presenting vibrant and gorgeous views of leaves changing color.
-The picturesque vistas are worth every penny.
+• Fall foliage: British Columbia’s forests and parks explode in colours during the month of September!
+During this month, you can watch the leaves change colours and enjoy the gorgeous fall blooms.
+The picturesque vistas are worth every penny!

-- Lower prices: Since September is the shoulder season, lodging, dining, and other costs tend to be lower in British Columbia compared to peak season.
-The money saved can be used in trying out other experiences or extending your trip.
+• Lower prices: Since September is the shoulder season, vacation rentals, dining, and other costs tend to be lower in British Columbia compared to peak season.

 Cons